foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ### Using nSIM simulator to run bare metal ARC applications

-nSIM simulator supports GNU IO hostlink used by the libc library of bare metal GNU tool chain for ARC. nSIM option `nsim_emt=1` enables GNU IO hostlink.
+nSIM simulator supports GNU IO hostlink used by the libc library of bare metal GNU toolchain for ARC. nSIM option `nsim_emt=1` enables GNU IO hostlink.

 To start nSIM in gdbserver mode for ARC EM6: